linuxfingers/crimson-dwm/README.md

 Settings currenly allow only st to have transparency - edit line 38 (opacity-rule) in compton.conf to add/remove/change transparency for specific programs.
 You can add multiple programs (seperated by a comma) by following the convention of "XX:name~='YY.*'" where XX is the opacity (00-99) and YY is the program name.
 You may have to play around with capitalization depending on how your package is set up (Firefox needs to be capitalized, for instance.)

-Note: even with transparency in st, if you run a program in st it may not have transparency; e.g if I run vim, it doesn't follow the rules.
-However, lynx and manpages retain transparency.
+Note: even with transparency set for *st*, if you run a program in *st* it **may or may not** have transparency.
+For example, if I run *vim*, it doesn't follow the rules.
+However, *lynx* and *manpages* retain transparency.
 Play around and find what works for your own personal setup. :)

 ## software required for this config:
 - dwm (window manager)